fhollenbach/RCrashcourse/CourseNotes.md

     ## [1] 1.5

 You might notice that nothing happens when you write code in the rscript and hit enter.
-To execute the rcode that is in our script, we have to send it to the console.
-We can do so by having the cursor in the line we want to execute and then hitting `Ctrl + Enter` (Windows) or `Command + Return` (Mac).
-Alternatively, you can select one or multiple lines to execute and then hit `Ctrl + Enter` (Windows) or `Command + Return` (Mac).
-Try selecting some code you wrote by executing the line.
+To execute the rcode that is in our script, we specifically have to instruct R to evaluate the chunk of code, i.e., send it to the console.
+There are multiple ways to do so.
+For example, we can evaluate a single line by having the cursor in the line we want to execute and then hitting `Ctrl + Enter` (Windows) or `Command + Return` (Mac).
+Alternatively, you can select chunks of code (in a single or over multiple lines) to execute and then hit `Ctrl + Enter` (Windows) or `Command + Return` (Mac).
+Try selecting some code you wrote and then executing the chunk.

 <center>